Jean Smith (singer)

 Jean Isabel Smith (born 1959) is a Canadian writer, painter and the lead singer of the Vancouver band Mecca Normal.

 Career

 Music

 Smith co-founded Mecca Normal with bandmate David Lester in 1981, while the two were working together at a Vancouver newspaper.
 Mecca Normal is considered a forerunner of the 1990s politically charged riot grrrl movement.

 Painting

-In 2000, Smith's series of watercolour self-portraits (1973–1999, from age 13 onward) were exhibited at Olympia's Ladyfest Art Show.
-The self-portrait series is included in Mecca Normal's music, art and lecture event How Art & Music Can Change the World which, since 2002, Smith and Lester have been presenting in university and high school classrooms, art galleries, indie media outlets and book stores.
-The lecture was presented on an April 2009 tour marking Mecca Normal's twenty-fifth anniversary after which it evolved into Smith's adaptation of David Lester's graphic novel The Listener (Arbeiter Ring, 2011) which deals with similar themes.

 Smith has continued the self-portrait series in watercolour, video and photography, including photos from her online dating profiles in her short film Attraction is Ephemeral — the title of a song on Mecca Normal's 2006 album The Observer.

 She began a series of paintings in 2016 to the present that she sells each day via Facebook posts to raise money to create an artist residency in Vancouver.

-Writing

-In August 1993, Smith's first novel I Can Hear Me Fine was published by David Lester's publishing company Get to the Point.
-Her second novel, The Ghost of Understanding, was published by Arsenal Pulp Press in 1998.
-Chapbooks The Family Swan and Other Songs (2002) and Two Stories (2006) were published by Get to the Point.